AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/index.rst

       :width: 33%
       :align: right

-   * For a simple development cycle it easy to trace the validation the product:
+   * For a simple development cycle, it easy to trace the validation the product:
      *All features should be covered by a test, and all should pass*.
-   * When multiple products --or multiple releases-- are mandatory this becomes quickly ambiguous:
+   * When multiple products --or multiple releases-- are mandatory, this becomes quickly ambiguous:
      *Some test have to pass and only the essential specifications needs test-cases.*
    * Then ‘requirements traceability’ becomes crucial:
      **It gives insight in which ‘specs’ are required by each product/release and which tests are essential.**